 Our department and its faculty and staff, are committed to excellence through teaching and research, and we strive to impact the world within and outside of the university, through the Wisconsin Idea, with the aim to improve people’s lives through dance.

-In addition to our BFA and BS degree programs in dance, the department offers three certificates, offers elective dance courses to hundreds of students each semester, and brings pre-collegiate students to campus for summer intensive study and dance festivals biannually.
+In addition to our BFA and BS degree programs in dance, the department offers five certificates, offers elective dance courses to hundreds of students each semester, and brings pre-collegiate students to campus for summer intensive study and dance festivals biannually.
 We also produce several concerts annually and host internationally renowned guest artists each academic year.

 Mission